Akulation/Akulation/README.md

 - 👋 Hi, I’m @Akulation
-- 👀 I’m interested in HTML and basic modding
+- 👀 I’m interested in HTML and System Administration
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning JavaScript

 <!---
 Akulation/Akulation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.